chihoony/anywear/README.md

 Hannah | Bret | Edward
 </h3>

-anyWear: A school project
+anyWear: A school project</br>
 BCIT - comp1930

 anyWear handles the boring and most stressful part of traveling...
-What to pack!
+What to pack!</br>
 It works to save time by creating outfits for users when their on their trips.

 What it does: